 - New Duty Station Resources You Need

 If you’re interested in more in depth information on a PCS topic, please email me.
 I have several posts drafted and if you need one that I am working on I will happily bring it forward.
 Just email me at email@example.com.

 Curious to see what PCS topic I write about next?
 Sign up for my email list.
-No spam, just a quick update twice each month.
+No spam, just a quick update once or twice each month.